Cannabis/ CBD extract tested in the lab

 Diarrhoea and an increased need for sleep are particularly common.
 In addition, interactions with clobazam were found.
 Interactions with topiramate as well as with rufinamide were also noted.
 If you are taking any of these drugs, you should consult your doctor about possible interactions.

-Again and again, people are told to use cannabis oil against epilepsy.
+Again and again, people consider cannabis oil in the context of epilepsy.
 In principle, it is possible to administer medicinal cannabis in different ways.
 If you prefer to take oil, you can ask your doctor what possibilities he sees in this context.
 Taking cannabis in the form of a spray is also very common.

 CBD-Öl Produkte

-How cannabis therapy is used for epilepsy depends, among other things, on the form of the disease.
-The effect of reducing seizures is particularly well known.
+How cannabis is used in epilepsy depends, among other things, on the form of the disease.
+Research has primarily focused on seizure frequency.
 Cannabis cannot cure the disease.
-However, it can be able to significantly reduce the amount of seizures.
+However, it has been studied in the context of seizure frequency.
 Here, however, it depends on which active ingredients are contained.

-CBD in particular is said to be very effective.
-Due to the specific compound, it is not psychoactive and therefore has fewer side effects than THC.
-It is mainly used as an anticonvulsant.
-THC is said to have a reinforcing effect on epilepsy medication.
+CBD in particular is being researched.
+Due to the specific compound, it is not psychoactive and therefore is associated with fewer side effects than THC.
+It is mainly studied as an anticonvulsant.
+THC has been studied as having a potential reinforcing effect on epilepsy medication.

-The treatment of epilepsy with cannabis is rarely used as the sole therapy.
+The use of cannabis in epilepsy is rarely used as the sole therapy.
 However, it may be possible to use a complementary therapy for your treatment.

-Interesting: Research has shown that cannabinoids may be able to enhance the effect of some medications used for epilepsy.
+Interesting: Research has explored whether cannabinoids may be associated with enhanced effects of some medications used for epilepsy.
 These include for example:

 • Diazepam,